1. Home

 How to receive this treatment

 If you test positive, you should talk with a pharmacist, a specialized nurse practitioner or a doctor, who will determine if you are eligible to receive flu antiviral medication.
-If you are eligible, your will receive oseltamivir free of charge at a pharmacy of your choice.
+If you are eligible, you can purchase this treatment at a pharmacy of your choice.